Chaos, coherence and turbulence: Coherent structures

 Reduced models of the minimal unit of the buffer layer have been quite successful \cite{Waleffe97}, and exact permanent-wave and periodic-orbit solutions of the Navier--Stokes equations are available.
 They look extraordinarily like Figs. \ref{fig:streaks}(a, b) \cite{Nagata90,Waleffe2001,gibson:08,KawEtal12}, including a streak and two counterrotating vortices, and are the best available candidates for the coherent invariant sets discussed at the beginning of \S\ref{sec:coherent} \cite{jim:kaw:sim:nag:shi:05}.

-In contrast, it is difficult to think of a model in which the large velocity streak in Figs. \ref{fig:streaks}(c, d) is sustained directly by the disordered small vortices in the figure, but large-scale streaks undergo an intermittent decay and regeneration cycle very similar to those in the buffer layer \cite{flo:jim:10}, and large-eddy invariant solutions in a uniform shear were presented in \cite{sek:jim:17}.
-These solutions are linked to the shear, not to the presence of the wall.
-Similar regeneration cycles are known for virtually all shear flows in which the mean velocity profile is not subject to modal instabilities \cite{jim18}.
+In contrast, it is difficult to think of a model in which the large velocity streak in Figs. \ref{fig:streaks}(c, d) is sustained directly by the disordered small vortices in the figure, although large-scale streaks are known to undergo an intermittent decay and regeneration cycle very similar to those in the buffer layer \cite{flo:jim:10}, and large-eddy invariant solutions in a uniform shear were presented in \cite{sek:jim:17}.
+These solutions are linked to the shear, not to the presence of a wall.
+Similar cycles are known for virtually all shear flows in which the mean velocity profile is not subject to modal instabilities \cite{jim18}.

 Unfortunately, minimal flows invite misinterpretations.
 For example, the correlations in Fig. \ref{fig:corrcuts} show that the streamwise velocity is much longer than the wall-normal velocity \cite{sil:jim:mos:14,jim18}, and minimal flows, which are designed to contain a single copy of the $v$-structures, see streaks as being infinitely long.
-This has led some models to include infinitely long streaks as a required ingredient \cite{far_ioa12,vaug:etal:15}, but direct experimentation shows that streaks only need to be about twice as long as the bursts to sustain turbulence \cite{jim22_nostr}.
+This has led some models to include infinitely long streaks as a required ingredient \cite{far_ioa12,thom:etal:15}, but direct experimentation shows that streaks only need to be about twice as long as the bursts to sustain turbulence \cite{jim22_nostr}.